kimwhoriskey/detstatmethods-suppcode/README.md

 # Supplementary Code for Whoriskey et al. Statistical methods for detection data.
 This repo contains all of the files that were used to analyze the sample bulltrout dataset analyzed in the above paper.
 The files include code to fit a Gaussian random field, a mark recapture model, and to carry out a network analysis.
+Data are also included.

 Necessary software/packages include:
 * program MARK